Hello guys! It’s raining.

 The Ergotron arm for my Wacom Cintiq is a very cool product.

-It is mechanical, and inspire me some cyborgs like Terminator T-800.
+It is mechanical and inspires me with some cyborgs like Terminator T-800.

 You can mix up the real reference, with some you have in your memory.